 Diagnosis of Aortic Dissection

 Aortic dissection must be considered in any patient with chest pain, thoracic back pain, unexplained syncope, unexplained abdominal pain, stroke, or acute-onset heart failure, especially when pulses or blood pressures in the limbs are unequal.
-Such patients require a chest x-ray; in 60 to 90%, the mediastinal shadow is widened, usually with a localized bulge signifying the site of origin.
+Such patients require a chest radiograph; the mediastinal shadow is often widened, usually with a localized bulge signifying the site of origin.
 Left pleural effusion is common.

-Patients presenting with acute chest pain, electrocardiography (ECG) changes of acute inferior myocardial infarction, and a previously undocumented murmur of aortic insufficiency (AI) are of particular concern for a type I aortic dissection into the right coronary artery (causing inferior myocardial infarction), and the aortic valve (causing AI).
+Patients presenting with acute chest pain, electrocardiography (ECG) changes of acute inferior myocardial infarction, and a previously undocumented murmur of aortic regurgitation (AR) are of particular concern for a type I aortic dissection into the right coronary artery (causing inferior myocardial infarction), and the aortic valve (causing AR).

-If chest x-ray suggests dissection, TEE, CTA, or MRA is done immediately after the patient is stabilized.
+If the chest radiograph suggests dissection, TEE, CTA, or MRA is done immediately after the patient is stabilized.
 Findings of an intimal flap and double lumina confirm dissection.

 Multiplanar TEE is 97 to 99% sensitive and, with M-mode echocardiography, is nearly 100% specific.
 It can be done at the bedside in < 20 minutes and does not require contrast agents.
 However, CTA is typically the first-line imaging modality because it is often available more rapidly and widely than TEE.
-The sensitivity of CTA exceeds 95% and it has a positive predictive value of 100% and a negative predictive value of 86%.
+CTA sensitivity has been reported in the range of 90 to 100%, and specificity of CTA is 87 to 100% (1).

 MRA has nearly 100% sensitivity and specificity for aortic dissection.
 But it is time-consuming and ill-suited for emergencies.
-It is probably best used for stable patients with subacute or chronic chest pain when dissection is suspected.
+MRA is best used when dissection is suspected in patients who are stable and have subacute or chronic chest pain.

 Routine laboratory tests may detect slight leukocytosis and anemia if blood has leaked from the aorta.
 Increased lactate dehydrogenase may be a nonspecific sign of celiac or mesenteric arterial trunk involvement.